 Next, the Software Keystore

 It is easier to set up a software keystore because this can be done automatically using a program.
-There are plenty of programs out there and this is great for people who are worried that they might not be able to keep track of the keys on their own; however, they are also placing a tremendous amount of faith in the software program.
-Therefore, all users need to read reviews and study the software keystores carefully before they make any decisions on which software keystore they are going to entrust their private keys to.
+There are plenty of programs out there, and this is great for people who are worried that they might not be able to keep track of the keys on their own; however, they are also placing a tremendous amount of faith in the software program.
+Therefore, all users need to read reviews and study the software keystores carefully before they make any decisions on which software keystore they are going to entrust their private keys.

 These are the two most common methods of storing private keys securely.